 1. Parés Baltà – The Biodynamic One

 Just last weekend I visited Parés Baltà and I have to say I loved it from start to finish.
 This winery is just a ten-minute drive from the charming town of Vilafranca del Penedès, which happened to be celebrating its Festa Mayor the day we arrived.
-(If you’re interested in seeing a very authentic Festa Mayor in the countryside, Vilafranca’s is well worth a visit and takes place every year between 28th August to 2nd September.)
+(If you’re interested in seeing a very authentic Festa Mayor in the countryside, Vilafranca’s is well worth a visit and takes place every year at the end of August.)

 Martí told us all about how the vineyard worked and the biodynamic farming practises they employ there.
-I must admit, some of it sounded a bit ritualistic to me such as burying hollow cow horns filled with ground quartz to harvest cosmic forces in the soil.
-However, it was incredibly interesting and the attention to detail and great care given to the wines is evident: the proof is in the pudding, or, as it were, in the delicious wine.
+I must admit, some of it sounded a bit ritualistic.
+Burying hollow cow horns filled with ground quartz to harvest cosmic forces in the soil?
+However, it was incredibly interesting and the attention to detail and great care given to the wines is evident: the proof is in the pudding, or in this case, the wine.

 After a tour through the vines we were led downstairs to this dungeonesque wine cellar, where all the goodies are stored.

-This fascinating tour was naturally topped off by tasting the wines we had been learning about.
+This fascinating tour was naturally topped off with a wine tasting.
 Incidentally, the wines are named after the female members of the Parés Baltà family, as they all have pivotal roles in the stages of wine production – from oenological research to the manual harvest itself.
-The package we bought included a tasting of 4 wines but in the end I think we tried about 7 (clearly wine impedes my ability to keep count after a while).
+The package we took included a tasting of 4 wines, but in the end I think we tried about 7 (clearly wine impedes my ability to keep count after a while).
 Martí taught us some different tasting techniques and got us to compare what we could all smell and taste, which was surprisingly different at times.
 I might smell red berries, whilst my fiancé might smell old leather shoes.

-Unlike many vineyards which are not transparent about their prices and make you send off an inquiry form before telling you times and prices, Parés Baltà provides you with prices, a calendar of available times and dates for tours in English, Spanish and Catalan and allows you to make an easy online booking.
+Unlike many vineyards which are not transparent about their prices and make you send off an inquiry form before telling you times and prices, Parés Baltà provides you with clear prices and availability for tours in English, Spanish and Catalan and allows you to make an easy online booking.
 Click here to book.

 How to get there: Take the R4 train from Plaça Catalunya or Sants (direction Sant Vicenç de Calders) to Vilafranca del Penedès .
 (Takes about 1 hour) Then take a 10 minute taxi ride to Parés Baltà.